 Hello!
 I am Cherelle George.
-I'm an abstract painter and illustrator with a passion for nature and creating positive affirmations.
+I'm a painter and illustrator with a passion for nature and creating positive outlooks.

 We are blessed to live in a beautiful part of the UK just a fraction inland from the coast on the Suffolk border.
 We have the sea a stone's throw away and we are surrounded by open fields, woodlands and estuary riverbanks.
 As well as being perfect for seeking inspiration, I feel that getting out into the heart of nature, away from technology and artificial light and noise is truly the best remedy for the soul.
 I eat, breathe and sleep for nature.
 The wonderful thing about nature is that it can be found everywhere when you know where to look.